Skip to content

 Preloading components Jump to heading

-You can tell the autoloader to preload components that aren't on the page by adding the data-quiet-preload attribute anywhere in the document.
+You can tell the autoloader to preload components that aren't initially on the page by adding the data-quiet-preload attribute anywhere in the document.
 Tags must be separated by a space, as shown below.
 A good practice is to add it to the <html> element.

 <!--